 \textbf{Concept Attention Maps.} Common dataset generation methods \cite{datasetdm} extract mean attention maps across all text tokens, producing semantically ambiguous supervision.
 Instead, we use a static set of concepts to obtain interpretable, consistent maps.
-Following the concept attention framework \cite{conceptattention}, for each generated image, we compute attention maps between image patches and specific concept tokens.
+Following the concept-attention framework \cite{conceptattention}, for each generated image, we compute attention maps between image patches and static concept tokens.
 For concept token $c$ and image patch $x$, we compute:

 where $o_x$ and $o_c$ are attention output vectors from the multi-modal transformer layers.
-For each sample, we extract two concept attention maps using the primary object category (e.g., "dog") and "background" tokens, yielding interpretable maps $\{A_{object}, A_{background}\}$ that consistently encode object location and background regions.
+For each sample, we extract two concept attention maps using the primary object category (e.g., ``dog'') and the ``background'' token, yielding interpretable maps $\{A_{object}, A_{background}\}$ that consistently encode object locations and background regions.